Frequently Asked Questions

 How can international students secure funding?

-International students are eligible for merit awards, certain department scholarships, University fellowships, and/or private loans.
+International students are eligible for tuition scholarships, certain department scholarships, University fellowships, and/or private loans.
 In some cases, independent organizations may also offer funding specifically for international graduate students.
 For further information, please visit Financing Your Education

 What kind of visa will I need in order to study at SPH?

 How can I obtain the immigration documents that I need in order to apply for a student visa?

 Upon depositing, international students must submit the International Student Data Form (ISDF), which is supplied in the SPH acceptance package.
 Once Admissions receives your completed ISDF and supporting documents, SPH forwards your paperwork to ISSO for processing and approval.
 For more information, please refer to the ISSO website

 When can I expect to receive my I-20 or DS-2019 from ISSO?

 If accepted by ISSO, international students will receive their I-20 or DS-2019 within 15 business days following receipt of ISDF and supporting financial documents.
 In order to expedite the ISSO process, it is recommended that international students submit their ISDF and supporting financial documents immediately following their deposit.

 If English was my language of instruction for my previous degree, am I still required to submit a TOEFL score?